iShubhamPrakash/it-hit-haldia/public/Overview.md

 Since inception, Haldia Institute of Technology is dedicated to the objectives of creating highly trained professional manpower in various disciplines of Engineering, Technology and Social Science.
 The Institute is also dedicated to the contribution of higher scientific research in Technology as well as in Applied Science and Social Science.

 ## VISION
--To achieve centre of excellence of in the field of Science,Technology and Management Education for creating dynamic human resources of global standards with capabilities of accepting new challenges.
+- To achieve centre of excellence of in the field of Science,Technology and Management Education for creating dynamic human resources of global standards with capabilities of accepting new challenges.

 ## MISSION
--To impart quality and value based education to raise satisfaction level of all stake-holders.
+- To impart quality and value based education to raise satisfaction level of all stake-holders.
--To create competent,creative professionals, and great entrepreneurs who can work as individual or in group in multi-cultural global environments.
+- To create competent,creative professionals, and great entrepreneurs who can work as individual or in group in multi-cultural global environments.
--To prepare citizens who would grow to be competent enough to contribute significantly with personal integrity and civic responsibility for the betterment of mankind throughout their careers and profession.
+- To prepare citizens who would grow to be competent enough to contribute significantly with personal integrity and civic responsibility for the betterment of mankind throughout their careers and profession.

-[To know more visit official website...] (https://hithaldia.in/)
+[To know more visit official website] (https://hithaldia.in/)